 |15.||Sony A5100||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 6D Mark II has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D Mark II or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 6D Mark II:

 - Better low-light sensitivity: Requires less light for good images (1.1 stops ISO advantage).

 - Better sound: Can connect to an external microphone for higher quality sound recording.